tanaos/artifex/README.md

   1. They are designed for open-ended tasks, which makes them **overkill and often suboptimal** for simpler, specific use cases.
   2. If open-source, they require **expensive GPUs** for training and inference; if not open-source, they incur **high costs** for usage via APIs and have **data privacy concerns** since your data is sent to 3rd-party servers.

-- <ins>Smaller LLMs</ins> (e.g., DistilBERT, TinyBERT, etc.) can sometimes be trained and run locally on CPU, but they require **large amounts of labeled training data** to perform well on specific tasks — which is often **not available**.
+- <ins>Smaller LLMs</ins> (DistilBERT, TinyBERT, etc.) can sometimes be trained and run locally on CPU, but they require **large amounts of labeled training data** to perform well on specific tasks — which is often **not available**.

 ### Solution

 Artifex overcomes these limitations by enabling you to:
-- Use small (capped at 500 Mb in size), pre-trained task-specific LLMs **locally on CPU**.
+- Use small (capped at 500 Mb in size), pre-trained task-specific LLMs **locally on CPU**, thereby eliminating costs and data privacy concerns.
-- Fine-tune these models based on your requirements, **without any training data** — just based on your instructions for the task at hand.
-Obtain higher accuracy on your specific use case.
+- Fine-tune these models based on your requirements, **without any training data** — just based on your instructions for the task at hand — thereby obtaining higher accuracy on your specific use case.

   <details>
     <summary>How is it possible?</summary>